Before we go further into the world of chargebacks and ecommerce fraud, let’s examine how online payments work in the U.S.

 An acquiring bank is a bank who mainly works with businesses and organizations and is not focused on the individual.
 When an organization wishes to store their money from a sale (be it a church, non-profit, school or corporation), they would utilize an acquiring bank.
 Within the acquiring bank, the business is required to set up a merchant account.

-All merchants, be it it brick-and-mortar or ecommerce, are required to set up a merchant account if they wish to accept a payment.
-Much like an individual opening up a personal savings account with bank, a merchant needs to go to an acquiring bank and open up a merchant account to store their money from their sales.
+All merchants, be it an account for a brick-and-mortar store or an ecommerce operation, are required to set up a merchant account if they wish to accept a payment.
+Much like an individual opening up a personal savings account, a merchant needs to go to an acquiring bank and open up a merchant account to store their money from their sales.

-All the funds from a merchant's sales are held for a merchant in the merchant account, and the liability of the merchant account is underwritten by the acquiring bank.
+All the funds from a merchant’s sales are held in the merchant account.
+The liability of the merchant account is underwritten by the acquiring bank.
 Merchants who are unable to pay off debts in their merchant account due to excessive refunds or chargebacks will have those debts covered by the acquiring bank with whom they have their merchant account.

 A bank that issues accounts and debit/credit cards directly to consumers, not businesses, is an issuing bank.
-For credit cards, the issuing bank (such as Wells Fargo or Bank of America) will set up a line of credit and be responsible to ensure that the cards debts are paid off.
-Any debts on a card that is ultimately not paid off by the cardholder will have to be paid off by the bank that issued the card.
+For credit cards, the issuing bank (such as Wells Fargo or Bank of America) will set up a line of credit and be responsible for ensuring that the cards’ debts are paid off.
+Any debts on a card that are ultimately not paid by the cardholder will have to be paid off by the bank that issued the card.

-To accept a payment online, a merchant will need to set up a payment gateway account.
-A payment gateway is a service that authorizes and transmits transaction data on behalf of the merchant to the payment processor used by the merchant's acquiring bank.
+To accept a payment online, a merchant will need a payment gateway account.
+A payment gateway is a service that authorizes and transmits transaction data on behalf of the merchant to the payment processor used by the merchant’s acquiring bank.

 Think of the payment gateway as the online equivalent of an in-store point-of-sale system.
 Brick-and-mortar merchants don’t need a payment gateway, as in-store transactions are handled by their point-of-sale system, which collects the sale and passes the payment details to the payment processor of the merchant’s acquiring bank.

-For online purchases, a customer typically enters their payment information into the shopping cart or online checkout used by the merchant’s ecommerce platform, which forwards the payment details to the payment gateway, who in turn communicates with the payment processor of the merchant’s acquiring bank to authorize the transaction.
+For online purchases, a customer typically enters their payment information into the shopping cart or online checkout used by the merchant’s ecommerce platform.
+The platform forwards the payment details to the payment gateway, which in turn communicates with the payment processor of the merchant’s acquiring bank to authorize the transaction.